── Attaching packages ─────────────────────────────────────── tidyverse 1.3.1 ──

 values.
 If we want to extract the skin_tone

-values that were computed using the average of the two raters then we can filter branched
+were computed using the average of the two raters then we can filter

 by skin_tone_branch